dereksonderegger/570_II/docs/01_Data_Summary.md

 <img src="01_Data_Summary_files/figure-html/unnamed-chunk-13-1.png" width="672" />

 With the two smaller binwidths, sample randomness between adjacent bins obscures the overall shape and we have many different modes.
 However the *larger* binwidth results in a histogram that more effectively communicates the shape of the distribution and has just a single mode at around 6000 seconds (= 100 minutes = 1 hour 40 minutes).
-When making histograms the choice of binwidth (or equivalently, the number of bins) should not be ignored and a balance should be struck between simplifying the data too much vs seeing too much of the noise resulting from the sample randomess.
+When making histograms the choice of binwidth (or equivalently, the number of bins) should not be ignored and a balance should be struck between simplifying the data too much vs seeing too much of the noise resulting from the sample randomness.

 ### Examples

 * Suppose a retired professor my father were to become bored and enroll into the the author's STA 570 course, how would that affect the mean and median age of the STA 570 students?
     + The mean would move much more than the median.
 Suppose the class has 5 people right now, ages 21, 22, 23, 23, 24 and therefore the median is 23.
 When the retired professor joins, the ages will be 21, 22, 23, 23, 24, 72 and the median will remain 23.
 However, the mean would move because we add in such a large outlier.
 Whenever we are dealing with skewed data, the mean is pulled toward the outlying observations.

 * In 2010 during a player's strike in the NFL, the median NFL player salary was $770,000 while the mean salary was $1.9 million.
-Clearly the player's union would talk about the median while the team owners prefered to talk about the mean.
+Clearly the player's union would talk about the median while the team owners preferred to talk about the mean.
 Why is there such a difference?
     + Because salary data contains outliers (e.g. superstar players with salaries in excess of 20 million) and the minimum salary for a rookie is $375,000.
 Financial data often reflects a highly skewed distribution and the median is often a better measure of centrality in these cases.

 ## Measures of Spread

-The second question to ask of a dataset is 'How much spead is in the data?'
+The second question to ask of a dataset is 'How much spread is in the data?'
 The fancier (and eventually more technical) word for spread is 'variability'.
 As with centrality, there are several ways to measure this.

 ### Range